chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 The scenario is that you're an SRE team supporting a retailer facing a spike in traffic on black friday and again on cyber Monday, with a lull between and a calm before and after.

+It is a three tier service of frontend, backend, and database all of which have different scaling properties, startup times etc

 So the scenario starts Thursday midnight, and ends Tuesday 23:59

-There are SLA penalties if you cause a request to be failed
+You're on the hook for it so there are SLA penalties if you cause a request to be failed

 It's a simple three tier app, if you go into the hints, you'll see some of the constraints.